-I skilled up, increase my connection, volunteered for free internship and started a small side business.
+I skilled up, increased my connection, volunteered for free internship and started a small side business.

 - I am focusing on the moment and doing my part.
-I guess after college comes NYSC at least in Nigeria and some other countries.
+I guess after college comes NYSC in Nigeria and services in some other countries.

 - I want to use the few months for personal development.